 You choose limits in these areas when you purchase your quad or 3-wheeler insurance plan.

-In a scenario where you cause an accident that results in $100,000 in injuries to the other rider and a passenger, and $20,000 worth of property damage, altogether the cost of the accident is $120,000.
+In a scenario where you cause an accident that results in $100,000 in injuries to the other rider and a passenger, and $20,000 in property damage, altogether the cost of the accident is $120,000.
 This is illustrated in the following example:

 Get Extra Protection with an ATV Umbrella Policy